Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous Visual Perception

-\textit{Feature-based methods} have dominated SLAM for a long time because of their robustness and effectiveness.
+\textit{Feature-based methods} have dominated vSLAM for a long time, and different man-made features (like SIFT \cite{lowe2004distinctive}, SURF \cite{bay2006surf} and ORB \cite{rublee2011orb}) have been designed to improve their robust tracking and mapping in different scenarios.
 The feature-based methods can be divided into three parts, including image input, feature extraction and matching, tracking and mapping.
-When a camera captures the images, artificially designed features (like SIFT \cite{lowe2004distinctive}, SURF \cite{bay2006surf} and ORB \cite{rublee2011orb}) are extracted for each image and described with special descriptors (like BRIEF \cite{calonder2010brief}).
-In order to accurately identify and match the same features between frames, these hand-made features and their descriptors are designed with special properties, like reproducibly, efficiency, luminosity invariance, and rotation invariance \cite{calonder2010brief}.
-After feature matching, the correspondences of pixels between frames and the map are used to localize the camera and extend the map.
-Finally, the poses and local map are optimized by minimizing the reprojection error.
-Generally, an independent thread is designed in a feature-based SLAM to detect the loop closure \cite{mur2017orb}.
-Loop detection is the key of building a globally consistent map and eliminating the scale-drift.
-The performance of feature-based methods relies on the correct matching, which means that they are not robust in low texture and repeated texture scenes \cite{engel2014lsd}.
-However, as long as the features can be accurately matched, even if the inter-frame movement is large, feature-based methods can also have high robustness \cite{sualeh2019simultaneous}. \textit{Direct methods} cancel the process of feature extraction and matching, and the photometric information of pixels is used directly during tracking and mapping \cite{engel2014lsd,gao2018ldso}, which are different from feature-based methods.
+Most recently, ORB-SLAM3 \cite{campos2020orb} is proposed to support different kinds of sensors, like monocular, stereo, RGB-D, and IMU sensors, and it also supports a variety of camera models.
+ORB-SLAM3 system is much more versatile, accurate and robust than previous work.
+However, the performance of feature-based methods relies on the correct matching, and they will fail to initialize and track in low-texture and repeated-texture scenes \cite{engel2014lsd} because of mismatch, suffers from the divergence in the optimization algorithm, and accumulation of drift. \textit{Direct methods} cancel the process of feature extraction and matching, and the photometric information of pixels is directly used for pose and depth calculations during tracking and mapping \cite{engel2014lsd,gao2018ldso}.
 Direct methods regard the pose estimation as a nonlinear optimization problem and iteratively optimize the initial motion guess by minimizing the photometric error \cite{engel2014lsd}.
-Since there is no need for the process of feature extraction and descriptor calculation, direct methods are faster than feature-based methods.
-Furthermore, direct methods have no special requirement for environment texture but photometric gradient.
-Hence, they are robust in low texture and repeated texture scenes. \textit{Semi-direct methods} firstly establish feature correspondences based on direct methods, which is the main difference from other methods \cite{forster2014svo,forster2016svo}.
+Therefore, direct methods rely heavily on the luminosity consistency assumption \cite{von2020gn}. \textit{Semi-direct methods} first establish feature correspondences on the basis of direct methods, which is the main difference from other methods \cite{forster2014svo,forster2016svo}.
 The principle of epipolar line constraint is applied to match the same features on the epipolar line.
-After matching the features, a minimizing the reprojection error step is used to optimize the solved pose.
-Therefore, semi-direct methods solve the tracking problem by minimizing the photometric error and the reprojection error.
-Semi-direct methods also have a high requirement on image quality and sensitive to photometric changes.
-In conclusion, although the architecture of SLAM algorithm has developed very maturely over the past 30 years and the three kinds of approaches have achieved good performance in some scenes, their robustness and accuracy in complex scenes (like high-dynamic, large scale environment) still need to be further improved \cite{cadena2016past}.
+After matching the features, the solved pose is optimized by minimizing the reprojection error.
+Therefore, semi-direct methods handle the tracking problem by minimizing the photometric error and the reprojection error.
+Similar to direct methods, semi-direct methods have a high requirement on image quality and are sensitive to photometric changes.